PowerDNS/pdns/docs/markdown/authoritative/howtos.md

 **Warning**: Make sure that you can actually resolve the hostname of your database without accessing the database!
 It is advised to supply an IP address here to prevent chicken/egg problems!

-Now start PowerDNS using the monitor command:
+Now start PowerDNS in the foreground:

 ```
-# service pdns monitor
+# /usr/sbin/pdns_server --daemon=no --guardian=no --loglevel=9
 (...)
 Dec 30 13:40:09 About to create 3 backend threads for UDP
 Dec 30 13:40:09 gmysql Connection failed: Unable to connect to database: Access denied for user 'hubert'@'localhost' to database 'pdns-non-existant'